-^{}Note that degree outcomes were not available for overseas students in 2018/19, so these outcomes are not strictly comparable to previous years.
+Note that degree outcomes were not available for overseas students in 2018/19, so these outcomes are not strictly comparable to previous years.

+Summary

 Degree outcomes are available to view by location, mode of study, age, gender, ethnicity, disability, entry qualifications, POLAR and CAH 1 subject area.

-The overall trend is an increase in 'good' (first or upper second class honours) degree outcomes over the five-year period, reasons for which are outlined in sections 4 and 5 of this document.
-There are some exceptions - outcomes for mature students are relatively stable, now matching those of young students; and outcomes for students of an 'other' or 'unknown' ethnicity have dropped.
-The University is taking action to address this and the wider BAME awarding gap, as described in section 5.3.
+The overall trend is an increase in 'good' (first or upper second class honours) degree outcomes over the six-year period, reasons for which are outlined in sections 4 and 5 of this document.
+The increase has moved from 67% of awards issued within the 'good honours' band in 2018/19 to 68% in 2019/20.
+The increase seen was a 1% improvement in the numbers of 1st class honours issued.

+Namely, we've since an increase in 1st class or separately, 'good honours' during 2019/20 for Part Time, Mature, Students disclosing a disability and Male students.